 Christmas Day was magical and spent at my house with family.
 My mom made it happen in the kitchen and made sure her baby and her grandbaby ate #well!
 I got my Christmas wish and then some!! #AllIWantForChristmas

 Kamara Michelle Stephens arrived on the eve on New Years Eve following intense contractions on December 30, 2018 at 11:23pm weighing 6 lbs, 7 oz.
 She arrived perfectly and beautifully.
+My answered prayer.
 She spent every moment with us while I recovered and we brought her home on January 2nd, 2019.
 She surpasses all my expectations and we are enjoying her sooo much!!
 I can’t stop looking at her!
 My daughter is most definitely the #rainbow after the storm.
 She is our greatest work and our biggest blessing!
 I am so grateful to be her mama!!!

 If you are going through anything that can be classified as a journey, remember that there are blessings even in the hard times.
 God uses our experiences to make us better and prepare us for our blessings!
 Trust Him and His timing.
 Embrace every challenge and handle it with grace.
 Praise Him even in the midst of your adversities.
 Take your lemons and make lemonade!
 Be encouraged to proclaim His goodness and share your story.
 Your best days are ahead of you!!!